 Once the weather gets warm, I love to start the day with a smoothie.
 Once you find a recipe that you really like, they are a wonderful way to sneak in extra vitamins.
 They are also processed in a way that your fasting body can absorb vitamins quickly in order to get those nutrients where they are needed right away.

 BEWARE of sugary smoothies!
 A healthy smoothy can be a little sweet, but you defeat the purpose entirely if you are giving yourself and your family super sweet smoothies.
 The sugar will go into their systems rapidly, spiking blood sugar levels and causing inflammation, which in turn causes a lot of internal damage.
-Instead, try a moderately sweet smoothy and pair it with an egg – beside it, not in it…unless you just are that kind of person 😉
+Instead, try a moderately sweet smoothy and pair it with an egg.

 - 1 cup frozen blueberries